haraka/Haraka/docs/Results.md

-# Result Store
+# Results

 Add, log, retrieve, and share the results of plugin tests.

 ## Synopsis

-Result Store is a structured way of storing results from plugins across a session, allowing those results to be retrieved later or by other plugins.
+Results is a structured way of storing results from plugins across a session, allowing those results to be retrieved later or by other plugins.

 ## Usage